JornHeyvaert/GuessTheNumber/README.md

 # Guess The Number!

-An WPF application simuating the Guess A Number! game
+An WPF application simulating the Guess A Number! game